billhuynh1/Recall/README.md

 # Recall

-Consumer/wellness/social mobile app that helps people remember more of their life.
+Consumer mobile app that helps people remember more of their life.